Ballroom Stories

 Ballroom Stories is a studio album by Waldeck released in 2007.
-Ballroom Stories is the first album that Waldeck teamed up with Zeebee on.
-The album features a more trip hop sound than his previous albums.
+Ballroom Stories is the first album that included collaboration with Austrian musician Zeebee.
+The album features a more trip hop-oriented sound than his previous albums.

 Critical reception

 The album was met with generally positive reviews.
 Mark Deming from AllMusic said, "Ballroom Stories is electronic dance music designed to evoke the sounds and moods of the 1920s, when glamour and intrigue walked hand in hand at dance halls and speakeasies."